AndreySosnovyy/bloc_side_effect/README.md

 Side Effects feature is inspired by [side_effect_bloc](https://pub.dev/packages/side_effect_bloc) but also with some new utility widgets based on original flutter_bloc's ones.
-Use them as usual but provide a handler for side effects.
+Use them as usual ones but provide a handler for side effects.
 Here is the list of these widgets:

 - BlocBuilder → BlocBuilderWithSideEffects
 - BlocListener → BlocListenerWithSideEffects